xErik/nftgen/README.md

 * Deactivate shell command: `dart pub global deactivate nftgen`

-Command line invocations accept an optional parameter specifying the project-directory, without, the current directory will be used:
+Commands accept an OPTIONAL parameter specifying the project-directory.
+Without it, the current directory will be used:

-* Runs in current directory: `nftgen config`
+* Runs in current directory: `nftgen init`

-* Runs in `./differentFolder/`: `nftgen config -p differentFolder`
+* Runs in `./differentFolder/`: `nftgen init -p ./differentFolder/`

-All commands available:
+Try `nftgen.dart help` and `nftgen.dart help <COMMAND>` for more information.

 ```shell
 >dart pub global activate nftgen